 – If you are justified in your complaint, our proposals for resolving the complaint.

-We make a written record of any complaint.
-The Joint Heads of Chambers and Chief Executive review the record of complaints regularly with a view to making any necessary changes to improve the service we provide.
+- We make a written record of any complaint.
+The Head of Chambers and Consultant Chief Executive review the record of complaints regularly with a view to making any necessary changes to improve the service we provide.

 - It is our aim to make our complaints handling reasonable, fair and proportionate, and to be accessible and responsive to your needs.

 All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is absolutely necessary.
-Disclosure will be to the Joint Heads of Chambers and the Chief Executive and to anyone involved in the complaint and its investigation, including the barrister or the member of staff who may be the subject of the complaint.
+Disclosure will be to the Head of Chambers and the Chief Executive and to anyone involved in the complaint and its investigation, including the barrister or the member or staff who may be the subject of the complaint.

-We hope that you will use our complaints procedure.
-However if you would rather not do so or are unhappy with the outcome that you have received you may take up your complaint with the Legal Ombudsman.
+If you are unhappy with the outcome that you have received you may take up your complaint with the Legal Ombudsman.
 This option must be exercised within six years from the date of the act or omission about which you have complained or within three years from when you should reasonably have known you had grounds for complaint or within six months of receiving a final reply to your complaint from chambers, except in exceptional circumstances.
-Full details of how to proceed can be found on the Legal Ombudsman website.
+Full details of how to proceed can be found on the www.legalombudsman.org.uk website.